Creedon PLLC Employee Manual & Policy Guidelines

 Regular Full-Time Employee: An Employee who works 40 hours or more per week on a regular, continuing basis.
 This includes both exempt and nonexempt Employees.
 A Regular Full-Time Employee is eligible for all Employee benefits.

 Regular Part-Time Employee: An Employee who works less than 30 hours per week on a regular, continuing basis.
-A Regular Part-Time Employee is eligible for Employee benefits to the extent specified in the Plan document.
+A Regular Part-Time Employee is eligible for Employee benefits to the extent specified in this Handbook.